Gabriel-Fontenelle/FileZ/README.md

-# FileZ
+# FileJacket

-FileZ is a Python package initially created to handle files, and files from remote resources (downloads), for use in a personal project that automatically crawl and download multimedia content.
+FileJacket is a Python package initially created to handle files, and files from remote resources (downloads), for use in a personal project that automatically crawl and download multimedia content.
 It evolved from a simple structure paradigm to an orient-object one, as a mean to show some colleagues the advantages in maintainability this paradigm brings.